Different Types of EMR’s / EHR’s and Data Integration

 Description: Adoption of standards like HL7 (Health Level Seven) to facilitate communication between different healthcare systems.

-Benefits: Enables seamless data exchange between disparate EMR/EHR systems.
+Benefits: Enables seamless data exchange between disparate EMR and EHR systems.

 API Integration: